 In terms of Super Bowl preparedness, the Steelers hold a definite edge going into this Sunday’s game.
 They were in this same position just two years ago in Super Bowl XLIII where they were able to defeat the Arizona Cardinals and bring the sixth Lombardi Trophy home to Steelers’ headquarters.
 The Packers, on the other hand, have not made the big game since January 1998 in Super Bowl XXXII, when Green Bay’s bid for back-to-back Super Bowl victories was derailed by the Denver Broncos.
 Obviously no Packers remain from that Super Bowl team, while Pittsburgh returns nearly its entire Super Bowl roster from just two years ago.

 Despite their postseason inexperience, the Packers are still slight favorites from a betting standpoint going into the game.
+And if one truly believes that Packers aren’t actually going to pack up & leave, & have a potential to make it to the game, then one might as well be confident enough in betting out against their luck.
+One could utilise any & all information that they can get from places such as turnkey gaming platform & understand the strategies implemented in betting.
 For all intents and purposes, simulations of Super Bowl XLV have been 50/50 splits, which is actually a compliment to Green Bay considering the disparity in experience at the highest level of NFL play between the two teams.
 This is mainly why finding legal online casinos that have the right number is slightly difficult today.
 To have a Super Bowl without a clear favorite—arguably the first such occurrence in the past few years—is certainly a testament to the continued goal of parity in the league as well as a hopeful sign for a close, competitive game to end the season.